Ahnfelt/alua/README.md

 end
 ```

-The type can have *common generics* and *common fields*.
-There are zero or more *variants* of the type, each with zero or more fields, which are used to construct instances of the type and which can be pattern matched on.
-Each variant has zero or more *methods*.
+A type starts with a name, and has zero or more variants.
+Before the variants, shared *generics*, *fields*, *methods* and *modifiers* may be specified.

+Each variant may add its own fields, methods and modifiers.

-If there is only one variant, and it has the same name as the type, the `variant Foo` part can be left out, e.g.
+If no variants are specified, but there is a shared field list or one or more shared methods, a variant with the same name as the type is automatically created.

 ```
 type Parser with